 An added bonus is that the eventual compost produced by these materials can then be used as fertilizer that helps to grow plants.
 In this way, these products are not only safe for the environment, but can add value to it as well.

 Acutia’s eco-friendly packaging

-Sustainability is a major concern at Acutia, especially when it comes to the environmental impact of our packaging — which is why we use a sustainable and environmentally friendly refill model.
+Sustainability is a major concern at Acutia, especially when it comes to the environmental impact of packaging.
+That is why we use a sustainable and environmentally friendly refill model.

-As a society, we are becoming more conscious about the materials we use and how they affect our planet.
+The world is becoming more conscious about the materials we use and how they affect our planet.
 Small changes can make a big difference, but we need to be vigilant and pay attention to how we use and dispose of our packaging.